MagicSHX/Tic_Tac_Toe_RL/README.md

 * Add some noise(random steps) into training output, so that AI can auto-generate more scenarios, without relying too much on initial training scenario.

 ## Status
-Project is: _in progress_
+Project is: _1st version completed_

 ## Inspiration
-My insterest is in Reinforcement learning and multi-agent system, using project like this to practice and gain experience.
+My insterest is in Reinforcement learning, multi-agent system and other DL related area, using project like this to practice and gain experience.

 ## Contact
 Created by 'shaohongxu0509@gmail.com' - feel free to contact me!